ArthurSonzogni/Diagon/README.md

 It is written in C++ and use WebAssembly, HTML and CSS to make a Web Application.
-We also expose a command line interface, for personal and 3rd party tools.
+We also expose a command line interface and a JS library, for personal and 3rd party tools.

-# Web application
+## Web application

 [https://arthursonzogni.com/Diagon/](https://arthursonzogni.com/Diagon/)

-# Command line interface
+## Command line interface

 Diagon is also usable as a command line tool.
 For instance: